 Description And Comments

-Stitch's Great Escape! is a virtual clone of the oft maligned Alien Encounter attraction.
-Same theater, same teleportation theme, but this time starring the havoc-wreaking little alien from the feature film Lilo & Stitch.
-In Great Escape!, Stitch is a prisoner of the galactic authorities and is being transferred to a processing facility en route to his final place of incarceration.
+Stitch’s Great Escape! stars the havoc-wreaking little alien from the Disney animated feature Lilo & Stitch.
+In this show, Stitch is a prisoner of the galactic authorities and is being transferred to a processing facility en route to his final place of incarceration.
 He manages to escape by employing an efficient though gross trick, knocking out power to the facility in the process.
-At this juncture Stitch lumbers around in the dark in much the same way as the theater's previous resident alien.
-One wonders why an alien civilization smart enough to master teleportation hasn't invented a backup power source.
+(One wonders why aliens smart enough to master teleportation haven’t yet invented a backup power source.)
+The rest of the show consists simply of Stitch lumbering around in the dark while cheap sound and odor effects are unleashed on the captive audience.

-The pitch-black darkness in the ride was changed to dim lighting, and several scenes were reworked in an attempt to make it less frightening.
-Even these measures may not have been enough, because Disney raised the height requirement from 35 inches to 38 inches, and finally to 40 inches (the same as Big Thunder Mountain Railroad) in an attempt to keep out younger children.
-The fact that Big Thunder is a roller coaster and that this ride doesn't move should be a warning to parents about its fright potential.
-In our opinion, tinkering at the margins will be futile when it comes to resuscitating this puppy.
+Stitch’s height requirement is 40 inches (the same as Big Thunder Mountain Railroad) in an attempt to keep out easily frightened younger children.
+The fact that Big Thunder is a roller coaster and that this ride doesn’t move should be a warning to parents about its fright potential.

 Touring Tips

-Disney's press release touting Stitch as a child-friendly attraction was about as accurate as Enron's bookkeeping.
-You're held in your seat by overhead restraints and subjected to something weird clambering around you and whispering to you in a theater darker than a stack of black cats.
 Stitch is more than enough to scare the pants off many kids ages 6 and younger.
-Parents, note: The overhead restraints will prevent you from leaving your seat to comfort your child if the need arises.
+Parents, note: You’re held in your seat by overhead restraints and subjected to something weird clambering around you and whispering to you in a darkened theater.
+The overhead restraints will prevent you from leaving your seat to comfort your child if the need arises.

 Attraction Photos